 And there's bound to be more.

 Now for the good news!

-With the right fuel (food) and tools (supplements, lifestyle factors) the gut heals and the younger we are, the quicker and more easily it happens.
-Here's how...
+With the right fuel (food) and tools (supplements, lifestyle and vibrational factors) the gut can heal and the younger we are the sooner and more easily it can happen.